muratk3n/thirdwave/en/2015/07/mesquita-game-theory.md

 to foresee one scenario, he has since fixed the problem.
 The details can be found in *Predictioneer's Game*.

+Inborn Ability

+Some ppl do have inborn skillz on predictive social dynamics which is basically running BdM's computations in their head.
+When BdM put the algo up for competition against international politics analysts, he saw some people consistenly tied the machine.
+So such people basically had that internal machinery for social dynamics prediction.

 Links

 [B. Mesquita and Iran](../../2015/04/mesquita-iran.md)